 The PWM period is derived from the main clock (Fosc), the PWM prescaler and the period counter (see Figure 13-1).
-The prescale bits (PWMP<1:0>, see Register 13-2) determine the value of the clock divider which divides the system clock (Fosc) to the pwm_clk.
+The prescale bits of the PWMP Register, (see Register 13-2) determine the value of the clock divider which divides the system clock (Fosc) to the pwm_clk.
 This pwm_clk is used to drive the PWM counter.
-In Master mode, the PWM counter is reset when the count reaches the period count (PER<4:0>, see Register 13-2), which determines the frequency of the PWM.
+In Master mode, the PWM counter is reset when the count reaches the period count of the PER Register, (see Register 13-2), which determines the frequency of the PWM.
 The relationship between the PWM frequency, prescale and period count is shown in Equation 13-1.